 Validate client certificates in API Management

 While Azure’s official documentation provides excellent guidance on setting up client certificates via the Azure Portal, this series takes it a step further.
-We’ll dive into utilizing Bicep and other essential tools, like the Azure CLI, to automate the process.
+We’ll dive into using Bicep to automate the process.

 Topics covered in this series:

-2. Validate client certificates in API Management when its behind an Application Gateway
+- Validate client certificates in API Management when it’s behind an Application Gateway

 In this first post, we’ll cover the basics of how to validate client certificates in API Management.
 We’ll deploy both API Management and an API using Bicep.
 We’ll also have a look at how to upload both CA and client certificates in API Management.